 If it gets too hot down by the sea, drive up to Spili a picturesque village located at an altitude of 430 metres, 28 kilometres south-east of Rethymno.
 Due to its altitude the village offers an astonishing view.
 It is surrounded by verdant vegetation and is filled with trees, fountains, springs and chapels and churches with wonderful murals.
 The main square of the village is lovely and has a fine stone fountain consisting of a row of stone carved lion heads from where crystal-clear water flows.
 The water guarantees that the air is fresh, cool and pure.
 The village is also known for a unique type of weaving and has a few tavernas and an old fashioned atmosphere.

 This is one of the best Minoan palaces to visit.
 It has been less enhanced than Knossos that makes it easier to imagine it in days gone by.
 The scenery on the drive up to it is beautiful and its location is stunning.
 Information panels are all all around to help you make sense of it all, although a guide book can be handy.
 One thing is that there is not much shade, so if you are there in the summer maybe get there early before the day heats up.
 There is a nice snack bar to refresh you once you have seen it all, and a good size gift shop to stock up on souvenirs.

 Have a splashy day out at Water Park

 This water park is past Heraklion so a bit of a drive but it is a great fun day out for couples or parents with children!
 Plan to go for the day and take food and drink as it can be pricey.
-We're advised by some experts (average age 8-10) that the best slides are Sidewinder, Hyper race, the Black hole, kamikazee and free fall.
-Be ware of the Turbo guns, the white one is so slow you have to push yourself along - you have been warned!
+We're advised by some experts (average age 8-10) that the best slides are the sidewinder, hyper race, the black hole, kamikazee and free fall.
+Beware of the turbo guns - you have been warned!

 Journey to Anogia in the Psiloritis Mountains and